correlllab/vision_pipeline/README.md

 depth_masks[n]
 ```
 ### VisionPipeline.py
-The vision pipeline orchestrates OWLv2 and Sam2_PC to continously update beliefs
+The vision pipeline orchestrates OWLv2 and Sam2_PC to continously update beliefs about objects that have been querried for
 The vision pipeline maintains a dictionary of tracked objects like
 ```
 tracked_objects[object_name] = {